nasa-nccs-cds/CDAS2/DEVELOPER.md

      * procs.maxnum: The maximum number of processers that CDAS ia allowed to utilize.
      * record.maxsize: The maximum memory size of a Spark RDD record (i.e. size of the array data partition).
      * ncml.recreate: When set to true the server will recreate the NCML files associated with all registered collections.
 When false (the default) it will use the existing NCML files.
+     * spark.log.level: Spark framework log level: "WARN", "ERROR", "INFO", or "DEBuG" (note this is separate from the cdas log level).

 ###  Kernel Development